Effective Date: November 28, 2022

 - with your employer, association, group or benefit program sponsor (when applicable)

-- To assist in the administration of a group insurance program, we may share program-related personal information required for the administration and governance of the group program.
+- To assist in the administration of a group insurance program, insurance program-related personal information required for the administration and governance of the group program may be disclosed.

 - with affiliates

 - To enable them to provide services to you or contact you regarding additional products and services that you have expressed an interest in.

 - We sometimes contract with other companies and individuals to perform functions or services for us or on our behalf.
 To perform these services, they may have access to personal information required to perform these services, but are contractually restricted from using it for purposes other than providing services for or on behalf of Marsh.

 - This sharing may occur, to the extent permitted by law, if you have requested a quote or service from us through such partners

 - in the context of mergers, acquisitions, and asset sales

 We may also disclose de-identified information that is not reasonably likely to identify you for commercially legitimate and lawful business purposes.
 Where we have de-identified information, we will maintain and use it without attempting to re-identify the data other than as permitted under law.

 We have implemented commercially reasonable physical, administrative, and technical safeguards in an effort to protect your personal information from unauthorized access, use, alteration and deletion.
 These safeguards may vary depending on the sensitivity, format, location, amount, distribution and storage of the personal information, and include measures designed to keep personal information protected from unauthorized access.
 However, as effective as our security measures are, no security system is impenetrable.
 We cannot guarantee the security of our systems, nor can we guarantee that information you supply will not be intercepted while being transmitted to us over the Internet.